wphipps5/dia-amyloid/5-train_classifier/README.md

 ## Purpose

-`train_rf_classifier.py` trains and evaluates a Random Forest classifier for amyloid subtype classification using peptide‑level DIA features.
+train-rf-classifier.py trains and evaluates a Random Forest classifier for amyloid subtype classification using peptide‑level DIA features.

-The script performs stratified cross‑validation to estimate classification performance, computes feature importance scores, and trains a final classifier using the full dataset.
+The script performs two stratified cross‑validation strategies to estimate classification performance, computes feature importance scores, and trains a final classifier using the full dataset.
 The trained model and associated metadata are saved for downstream prediction of amyloid subtype in prospective DIA samples.

 ---

 ## Script

-train_rf_classifier.py
+train-rf-classifier.py

 ---